eduMFA/eduMFA/doc/configuration/tokenconfig/yubikey.rst

 .. index:: Yubikey AES mode

-The Yubico AES mode uses the same kind of token as the Yubico Cloud service but validates the OTP in your local privacyIDEA server.
+The Yubico AES mode uses the same kind of token as the Yubico Cloud service but validates the OTP in your local eduMFA server.
 So the secrets stay local to your system and are not stored in Yubico's Cloud service.

 .. figure:: images/yubikey.png